Fair Participation Information

-All judging will take place virtually, and judges will use your slide deck, in lieu of a tri-fold project board, to judge your project.
+All judging will take place virtually via Zoom, and judges will use your slide deck, in lieu of a tri-fold project board, to judge your project.

-All students who are selected for the interview phase will be scheduled for interviews with judges via phone.
+All students who are selected for the interview phase will be scheduled for video interviews with judges.

 Students must follow the directions and guidelines below to participate in the fair.